amitesh18896/SuperRecyclerView/README.md

-Come on, don't tell me you read that.
+Come on, don't tell me you read that..